NilssonOpel/SIMuR/README.md

 then you can go to /test and run SetUp.bat - if you are lucky, the implementation is still quite naive

 ## How it started
-To get the sources from subversion is so easy, just use **svn cat <url>@revision**.
+To get the sources from subversion is so easy, just use **svn cat url@revision**.
 But when you work with git you must do something else.
-So my naive idea was to clone all the repositories into a local directory and use **git show <sha1>** in the cloned repository.
-It started as a git-thing but then I realized you could mix it with other VCS so I added support for mixed git ***and*** subversion.
+So my naive idea was to clone all the repositories into a local directory and use **git show sha1** in the cloned repository.
+It started as a git-thing but then I realized you could mix it with other VCS:s so I added support for mixing git ***and*** subversion.
 Should not be that hard to add Mercurial I guess.

 Will be interesting to see how it scales.